ryan-roemer/thorax-docs/src/content/api.md

 ### updateItem *view.updateItem(model)*

 Equivelent to calling `removeItem` then `appendItem`.
-Note that this is mainly meant to cover edge cases, by default changing a model will update the needed item (wether using `itemTemplate` or `itemView`).
+Note that this is mainly meant to cover edge cases, by default changing a model will update the needed item (whether using `itemTemplate` or `itemView`).

 ## Thorax.Util